 1. Choose a Name for Your LLC

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Louisiana Secretary of State.
-Names may be checked for availability online or by phone at 225-925-4704, fax to 225-932-5314, or mail to Louisiana Secretary of State, P. O. Box 94125, Baton Rouge, La.
-70804.
-You may reserve a name for up to 60 days by filing a Name Reservation of Corporation & Limited Liability form with the secretary of state.
-The reservation must be filed by mail or online.
+Names may be checked for availability online.
+You may reserve a name for up to 60 days by filing a Name Reservation form (Form #398) with the Secretary of State.
+The reservation may be filed by mail or online.
 The filing fee is $25.

 2. File Articles of Organization

 A Louisiana LLC is created by filing Articles of Organization Limited Liability Company(Form #365) with the Louisiana Secretary of State.
 The articles must include the LLC's name and address; its purpose; and its duration.
 The signed articles must be notarized.
 The articles must be accompanied by an Initial Report (form #973) which lists the LLC’s members' and managers' names and addresses.

 The articles may be filed online or by mail.
 The filing fee is $100.

 Every Louisiana LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 A registered agent may be (1) an individual who resides in Louisiana, (2) a Lousiana individual attorney or a partnership, or (3) a domestic or foreign corporation authorized to act registered agent for other organizations.
 The registered agent must have a physical street address in Louisiana.

 All of the paperwork and procedural steps to start a limited liability company in Louisiana can be done online using Nolo's Louisiana Online LLC Formation application.

 4. Prepare an Operating Agreement